 Destination Spotlight – The Cactus Theater

 If you’re familiar at all with West Texas, then you’ve heard of the Cactus Theater in Lubbock.
-This venue hosts some of the best live music in West Texas and has seen stars grace its stage.
-We caught up with the owner, Don Caldwell, to find out more about what makes the Cactus Theater such a special place.
+This venue hosts some of the best live music in West Texas and has seen hundreds of stars grace its stage.
+We caught up with the founder, Don Caldwell, to find out more about what makes the Cactus Theater such a special place.

 1. What is the history of the Cactus Theater, and what is the organization like today?